Zabrane/erl-emp/specifications/emp.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-The size of the envelope is a 32 bit unsigned integer, and represents the size of the whole message, including the size field itself.
+The size of the envelope is a 32 bit unsigned integer, and represents the size of the whole message, excluding the size field itself.

 ### Header
 The header contains information about the message and its content.